Don’t Move Improve | Architects for Belsize Park | Camden, North London

-A series of angled facets reconnects with the garden to provides a unique architectural solution and avoids the uninspired full width house extension.
-As with most Victorian houses the kitchen is too small.
+A new rear extension and house refurbishment in North West London improves a fine semi-detached house in Belsize Park.
+A series of angled facets reconnects the rear extension with the garden to give a unique architectural solution.
+As with most Victorian houses, the kitchen is too small for a house of this size.
 Only a modest kitchen sink window the offers a glimpse of the glorious gardens beyond.
 The client wanted the house to feel better connected to the garden.
-The extension is expressed as series of solid and void angled facets have been used to establish a notional hierarchy to the ground floor plan to provide a level of transparency between the house, garden and retain a certain level of privacy.
-The kitchen enjoys a longer, wider footprint with a frameless window puncturing the wall to provide views across the neighbouring gardens.
+The extension is expressed as series of solid and void angled facets.
+They have been used to set up a notional hierarchy to give a level of transparency between the house and garden.
+The kitchen enjoys a longer footprint with a frameless window to give views across the neighbouring gardens.
 Exposed timber joists incorporate low energy strip lighting across the kitchen.